History, Mystery, Deception, Intrigue

 It all seems so simple, so pure.
 But behind the green grass and iconic heroes, professional baseball has always been driven by greed, ambition, a thirst for fame, a lust for power, and a ceaseless conflict of motives that goes far beyond winning and losing.
 The hope is that no one notices.
 Arguably, no American institution outside of politics has replicated so well and for so long the seething social cauldron that bubbles just below the surface of American life, and none has hidden it so effectively.
 Perhaps in that sense as well, baseball truly is our National Pastime.

 Take the many real and known missteps, mysteries, scandals, lies and coverups that have characterized the history of the sport.
 Mix in a few more that can seem just as real.
-Add a dash of realism that might be fiction, a dash of fiction that might be more real than you imagine, and you have the recipe for three baseball thrillers that take you to the secret heart and soul of baseball.
+Add a dash of realism that might be fiction, a dash of fiction that might be more real than you imagine, and you have the recipe for a series of baseball thrillers that take you to the secret heart and soul of baseball.
 That is The Deadball Files.

 JB Manheim brings to life his decades of expertise in persuasion and strategic communication through these fictional stories of baseball behind the scenes.
 The Deadball Files will lead you to question whether what you think you know about the game and about the powers who control it is real, or whether it is just a carefully nurtured product of deception, misdirection, and propaganda.

-Book Three
+The Deadball Files: Book Three

 For a century or more, Civil War hero Abner Doubleday was credited with inventing the modern game of baseball in Cooperstown in 1839.
 His name is on historical markers, playing fields, and for a time, even a professional baseball team.
 The Hall of Fame opened in Cooperstown on the hundredth anniversary of his invention.